Natural, award winning wedding and portrait photography based out of Lansing, Michigan

 I live in East Lansing, Michigan, and I split my summers between East Lansing and Muskegon, Michigan.

 What are your specialties?

-We love your photography portfolio—can you tell us what makes you stand out?
+We love your photography portfolio.
+Can you tell us what makes you stand out?

-I spent a summer apprenticing under a photographer in Chicago with 25 years of wedding and editorial photography under his belt.
+I spent a summer apprenticing with a photographer in Chicago with 25 years of wedding and editorial photography under his belt.
 Through this experience, I grew by leaps and bounds—learning the ins and outs of everything from technical off camera lighting to running a tight ship during fast-paced weddings.

 Do you have liability insurance?

 Absolutely.
-I’m insured through Hill & Usher.
+I’m insured through State Farm.

 Do you have backup equipment?

 Yes, absolutely.
 Gear failure is the stuff of literal nightmares for me.